Benjamin Ford (?-1781)

 MSA SC 3520-16727

-Benjamin Ford, was likely born in Saint Mary's County to Allanson and Herekiah (Johnson) Ford.
+Benjamin Ford, was born to Allanson and Herekiah (Johnson) Ford.
 Allanson and Herekiah had one other son, Charles Allenson Ford, before Herekiah died.
-Allanson remarried another woman, named Hephzibah Beall and had six more children: John, George, Allanson, Elizabeth, Josias, and Edward.
+Allanson remarried another woman, Hephzibah Beall, and had six more children: John, George, Allanson, Elizabeth, Josias, and Edward.
 In 1774 or 1775, Ford's father, a wealthy planter who owned thirteen enslaved blacks, died.

 On January 14, 1776, Benjamin Ford was commissioned as a First Lieutenant in Captain Patrick Sim's Second Company of the First Maryland Regiment.
 In May 1776, Ford replaced Captain George Stricker, who received a promotion, as commander of the Ninth Company.
 The Ninth Company was designated as light infantry and had special duties since it was often deployed in small groups as scouts or skirmishers ahead of the main body of troops.
 They carried rifles, rather than muskets, and were intended to be a more mobile than other companies or groups.

-At the Battle of Brooklyn, in August 1776, the First Maryland Regiment, especially companies led by Ford, Barton Lucas, Daniel Bowie, Peter Adams, and Edward Veazey, later called the Maryland 400, held off the British while the rest of the Continental Army escaped Long Island to safety.
-In his acount of the Battle of Brooklyn, Major Mordecai Gist noted how Ford and his company escaped:
+At the Battle of Brooklyn, in August 1776, the First Maryland Regiment, later called the Maryland 400, held off the British while the rest of the Continental Army escaped Long Island to safety.
+In his acount of the Battle of Brooklyn, one Maryland officer noted how Ford and his company escaped:

 During the Battle of Brooklyn, Ford's company suffered heavy casualties and only a few escaped into the nearby marsh.
 All told 65 percent of his company were killed or captured.